programarivm/php-chess/README.md

 $game->play('b', 'e5');
 ```
 The call to the `$game->play` method returns `true` or `false` depending on whether or not a chess move can be run on the board.

+### Documentation

+Read the latest docs [here](https://php-chess.readthedocs.io/en/latest/).

+### Demo

+PHP Chess is being used on [Redux Chess](https://github.com/chesslablab/redux-chess), which is a React chessboard connected to a [PHP Chess Server](https://github.com/chesslablab/chess-server).
+Check out [this demo](https://programarivm.github.io/demo-redux-chess).

+> Please note the sandbox server might not be up and running all the time.

 ### License